stephanlamoureux/twoge/README.md

 - Add a NAT gateway for internet access
 - Create a bastion host to tunnel into the private instance

-### S3
+### NGINX

-- Serve the image files for the app through an S3 bucket
+- Use NGINX to serve the image files for the app through an S3 bucket

 ### Diagram